Andre McGee

-Andre Jerome McGee (born March 7, 1987) is a former American basketball coach and player who was most recently assistant coach at the University of Missouri–Kansas City (UMKC).
+Andre Jerome McGee (born March 7, 1987) is an American former basketball coach and player who was most recently assistant coach at the University of Missouri–Kansas City (UMKC).
 McGee played college basketball at Louisville under Rick Pitino and one year professionally in Germany before returning to Louisville as an assistant, first a graduate assistant then director of operations.

 He resigned as assistant coach on October 23, 2015; he is the figure at the center of the 2015 University of Louisville basketball sex scandal.

-High school career
+Early life

 He averaged 22.3 points, 4.2 assists and 3.7 steals per game as a senior at Canyon Springs High School in Moreno Valley, California.

 College career

 McGee played four seasons with the Louisville Cardinals men's basketball program, from the 2005–06 season through the 2008–09 season.
 He was the starting point guard during his senior season.
 He played in 127 career games, including 57 starts, while averaging 5.2 points per game for the Cardinals.
 The team reached the Elite Eight in both the 2008 and 2009 editions of the NCAA Division I men's basketball tournament.